vhoyer/nwsp/README.md

 Newbie Webdev Starter Pack
 ==========================

 Welcome to Newbie Webdev Starter Pack, NWSP for short.
+Needs somewhere to start?
+We got you covered!

 This project comes with: